House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Kern County

-It may not have been the biggest, but this quake was definitely one of the most destructive.
+It may not have been the biggest, but this quake was one of the most destructive.
 The epicenter was in Kern County and was felt as far away as Los Angeles.

 The shaking caused multiple power outages and massive disruption to the railroads.
 Twelve people were killed, with more succumbing to injuries from 6+ magnitude aftershocks.